sensorium/Mozzi/README.md

 # Mozzi

 # ESP8266 port
 This branch is a work-in-progress to port Mozzi to the ESP8266 architecture.

-The port is _not_ usable so far.
-Check back, soon.
+This port is _not_ finished, yet, but basic examples work.

 ### sound synthesis library for Arduino